AammarTufail/machinelearning_ka_chilla/ReadMe.md

-# This repository will be updated on daily basis based on the live zoom sessions and course contents of the following course:
+# This repository will be updated on daily basis based on the live zoom sessions and course content of the following course:

 ![MachineLearning ka Chilla](resources/ml1.png)